GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/jdbc/README.md

 ## Required JAR files

 These templates requires the JDBC jar file to be available in the Dataproc cluster.
-User has to download the required jar file and host it inside a GCS Bucket, so that it could be referred during the execution of code.
+User has to download the required jar file and host it inside a Cloud Storage Bucket, so that it could be referred during the execution of code.

 wget command to download JDBC jar file is as follows :-